Loading

 2. Stroll around the Marlborough Farmers market

 Keen to mix with the locals?
 Then include the Marlborough Farmers market on your Blenheim to do list.
 Touted as New Zealand’s original Farmers’ Market, it runs every Sunday between 9am-12pm at the A&P Showgrounds and showcases the regions freshest seasonal fruit, vegetables and produce.
+All this fun is only 4 minutes away by car from our Blenheim accommodation.

 3. Visit the Omaka Aviation Heritage Centre

-A short drive or bike ride from the motel will take you to the Omaka Aviation Heritage centre, just one of many Blenheim attractions unique to the area.
+A short drive or bike ride from the Blenheim motel will take you to the Omaka Aviation Heritage centre, just one of many Blenheim attractions unique to the area.
 Discover the lifelike WWI and WWII exhibits featuring the talents of Weta Workshop and some of Sir Peter Jackson’s rare collection of historical aircraft.
 For aviation enthusiasts, book a joy ride in a classic Boeing Stearman and marvel at the stunning Marlborough scenery far below, across the Wairau Valley to the broody Richmond Ranges.

 4. Cycle amongst the vines